 In 2014, Kensho made his debuts with the Orchestre Métropolitain in Montréal and the Alabama Symphony Orchestra, as well as a repeat appearance with the Eastern Connecticut Symphony Orchestra and Ballet in their productions of Nutcracker.
 With the Curtis Opera Theatre, Kensho has led productions of Tchaikovsky’s Iolanta and Viktor Ullman’s Der Kaiser von Atlantis.
 He has also served as an assistant conductor on many other Curtis Opera productions, most notably Ariadne auf Naxos, Gianni Schicchi, and Faust.

-Future engagements include assisting Yannick Nézet-Séguin on Strauss’ Elektra with the Montréal Opera, and cover conducting assignments with the Minnesota Orchestra and San Diego Symphony.
-Kensho has previously served as a cover conductor for the Philadelphia Orchestra, Atlanta Symphony, Alabama Symphony Orchestra, and Symphony in C.
+Future performances include reengagements with the Orchestre Métropolitain and the Alabama Symphony Orchestra.
+Kensho has served as a cover conductor for the Philadelphia Orchestra, Atlanta Symphony, Alabama Symphony Orchestra, and Symphony in C.